 16. The primary term of this agreement shall be from the Effective Date until February 28, 2002 and month to month thereafter unless cancelled upon thirty days written notice or by other provisions herein.

-17. This Agreement supersedes and replaces Operational Balancing Agreements dated September 1, 1993.
-(Trunkline contract numbers T-0B1`-0122519 and T-OB1-012518 and FGT’s contract numbers 22903 and 22902).
+17. Effective upon the Effective Date of this Agreement, Operational Balancing Agreements dated September 1, 1993.
+(Trunkline contract numbers T-0B1`-0122519 and T-OB1-012518 and FGT’s contract numbers 22903 and 22902) are terminated and are superceded by this Agreement.

 IN WITNESS WHEREOF, the Parties hereto have executed duplicate originals of this Agreement on the date set forth hereinabove.